Sep 6, 2018

 The goat was such a monumental piece in the Ranch, that she acted as ring bearer at owner Alex Mullenax's wedding.

-It wasn't until the African Pigmy goat made her way into the small family owned ranch that the ball really got rolling for California Goat Yoga.
+It wasn't until the Nigerian Dwarf Goat made her way into the small family owned ranch that the ball really got rolling for California Goat Yoga.

 Mullenax Ranch of Tehachapi has traveled throughout the state of California delivering a fun and unique experience for the new popular activity.